Hear the only known recording of AFL legend Haydn Bunton, 'the Bradman of football', which has been rediscovered, preserved and released by the NFSA.

-Combining the 2 discs into a single audio file, this is the first time Haydn Bunton’s voice has been heard since 1955:
+Combining the two discs into a single audio file, this is the first time Haydn Bunton’s voice has been heard since 1955:

-In the 80 years since Haydn Bunton ran out for his last VFL game, no player has surpassed his Brownlow Medal feats, with only 3 other players matching his triple-award accolade.
+In the 80 years since Haydn Bunton ran out for his last VFL game, no player has surpassed his Brownlow Medal feats, with only three other players matching his triple-award accolade.

 In 1996, Bunton became an inaugural Australian Football Hall of Fame inductee, later elevated to Legend status, and selected in the forward pocket in the AFL Team of the Century.

-In 2005, Bunton’s greatness was acknowledged in bronze, when he became the seventh of 17 (at the time of writing) Australian sporting icons to have had their statue unveiled within the MCG precinct.
+In 2005, Bunton’s greatness was acknowledged in bronze, when he became the seventh of 17 (at the time of writing in 2022) Australian sporting icons to have had their statue unveiled within the MCG precinct.
 With both sons – Haydn Junior, himself an Australian Football Hall Of Fame inductee, and David – in attendance, Network Ten cameras recorded the significant event:

 The original discs have now been generously donated by the AFL and digital copies supplied to the AFL, 6PR and the Bunton family.